 Some people are legally authorized to apply physical restraint or commit an act that would otherwise constitute a battery in order to discipline others.
 For example,

-Parents are legally authorized to apply reasonable physical discipline upon their children.
+- Parents are legally authorized to impose reasonable physical discipline upon their children.

-In some jurisdictions, school teachers or administrators may permitted to use physical discipline against students.
+- In some jurisdictions, school teachers or administrators may permitted to impose physical discipline upon students.